 Date of Birth: January 26, 1942

 He spent three years in the Marines and then tried to combine his passion for storytelling with his passion for adventures by working for five months as criminal reporter with the "Kenosha Daily Tribune."
-Glenn planned to become an author but found he had "problems with dialogues," so he decided to overcome it by studying acting.
+Scott planned to become an author but found he had "problems with dialogues," so he decided to overcome it by studying acting.

-As rangy and rugged off-camera as on, Glenn continued to flourish in western roles.
+As rangy and rugged off-camera as on, Scott continued to flourish in western roles.
 Among his more impressive credits within this genre are Cattle Annie and Little Britches (1981), Silverado (1985), and My Heroes Have Always Been Cowboys (1993).

-The 1990s were a rewarding decade for Glenn, in which his performances helped power Silence of the Lambs, The Hunt for Red October, Backdraft, and Absolute Power to international box office records.
+The 1990s were a rewarding decade for Scott, in which his performances helped power Silence of the Lambs, The Hunt for Red October, Backdraft, and Absolute Power to international box office records.
 He also starred in the Ken Loach festival-honored Carla's Song.